 -

-The next step is to break the caramel plate into smaller pieces and place it in the bowl of a food processor.
+Break the caramel plate into smaller pieces and place it in the bowl of a food processor.
 Turn on low speed and get a praline powder first.
-Then switch to a higher speed and process more until paste forms and it turns into the creamy paste, nut praline.
+Then switch to a higher speed and process more until paste forms and turns into the creamy paste, nut praline.

 Notes